Private, In-Home Tutoring in Genoa Township, Michigan

 Genoa Township, Michigan Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Genoa Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Genoa Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum at the Genoa Township school districts is based on the learning objectives established by the Michigan Department of Education.
 This allows the school to create a college and career ready learning experience that recognizes the globalized economy that students will graduate into.
 The objectives contained in each subject area framework provides a grade-by-grade progression for learning that calls on students to use prior knowledge to understand increasingly complex topics.
 This also helps them to think critically and reflectively about what their learning and how it relates to the world.

 Educating Our Parents: Understanding the Genoa Township District Curriculum

 Included in the study of Social Studies is geography.
 At Genoa Township Schools, the students begin by learning directional words such as here, near, far.
 They then expand upon this by adding north, southeast and so on.
 They discover how to use this knowledge and apply it to the state, country and the world.
 They also are able to find what led settlers of this area to decide to live here.
 The students are then able to compare this settlement pattern with those in other parts of the world.